sztal/pybdm/docs/roadmap.rst

 * Use integer-based conding of dataset blocks
   (to lower memory-footprint).
 This will be done only if it will be possible to use integer coding without significantly negative impact on the performance.
+* Configure automatic tests for OSX and Windows.

 Distant goals
 =============